design · 07 Apr 2025

 After iterating on a paper prototype, your team can build the first digital prototypes.

 Low-fidelity prototypes are clickable wireframes that are linked to each other.
-Their design is black and white, so users focus on the app's functionality rather than the colors and images.
-Low-fidelity prototypes may be created with simple tools, like PowerPoint or KeyNote, or using advanced prototyping apps, like Justinmind or Proto.io.
+Their design is black and white, allowing users to focus on the app's functionality rather than its colors and images.
+You can create low-fidelity prototypes using either simple tools, like PowerPoint or Keynote, or more advanced prototyping apps, like Justinmind or Proto.io

 3. High-fidelity prototypes